 Tanghulu, Chinese candied fruit, is a street treat that became a hit quickly on TikTok.
 This easy-to-make sweet snack on a stick is juicy and crunchy which is a bit addicting.
 After one bite into a Tanghulu, you will want more of the fresh fruit and hardened sugar coating.
 It will crack open when you bite into it almost like it has a layer of edible sugar glass on the outside.

 This easy recipe for candy-coated fruit skewers is fun to make and eat.
-This popular Chinese street food is made, served, & eaten off a long bamboo skewer.
+This popular sugar fruit is made, served, & eaten off a long bamboo skewer.
 The fruit is not candied, the candy coating is what sweetens fresh strawberries, orange slices, & grapes in this recipe.
+This recipe may now be in a tie with FRESH STRAWBERRY MOUSSE PARFAITS, for our favorite berry dessert.

 What is Tanghulu?